uts-ios-dev/BubblePop/docs/Project 2 Description.md

 #### Program Design: 7 marks (marked by staff)

+- **Data modeling**: Do the data structures reflect the problem domain?
+- **Immutable data and idempotent methods**: Is the type system used to prevent incorrect code from being written?
 - **Functional separation**: Is the problem broken down into meaningful parts?
 - **Loose coupling**: Can parts be changed in isolation of each other?
-- **Extensibility**: Would it be easy to add more functionality? (more operations, more numerical accuracy, interactivity, variables, etc)
-- **Control flow**: Are all actions of the same type handled at the same level?
+- **Extensibility**: How easy would it be to add, remove, or change functionality?
+Could a new mechanic or new content be added by changing data instead of changing code?
 - **Error handling**: Are errors detected at appropriate places?
-Is the user prevented from entering invalid input?
+Is the user prevented from entering invalid input and guided toward valid input?

 #### Late submission